NordIQuEst/nordiquest.github.io/_posts/2024-05-02-EU-Digital-Assembly-2023.md

 {% include figure image_path="/assets/images/eu-digital-assembly-qal9000-live-tuneup.png" alt="A Screenshot of the live tune up of QAL 9000." caption="A Screenshot of the live tune up of QAL 9000.
 Credit: Martin Ahindura" %}

-Of note is that the calibration was performed concurrently on a significant portion of the processor, focusing on12 out of the 25 total qubits available on the QAL 9000 chip.
+Of note is that the calibration was performed concurrently on a significant portion of the processor, focusing on 12 out of the 25 total qubits available on the QAL 9000 chip.

-The state discrimination has improved after the recalibration; Less blue dots, |1> state, we present in the red point-could.
+The state discrimination has improved after the recalibration; fewer blue dots, `|1>` state, we present in the red point-cloud.

 After the successful recalibration, Dr. Dobsicek demonstrated a basic machine learning algorithm tailored to classify points within a two-dimensional plane.
 The algorithm was based on the concepts described in [1].

 {% include figure image_path="/assets/images/eu-digital-assembly-quantum-neural-network.png" alt="Diagram showing A quantum neural network in QAL 9000 with a classical optimizer in LUMI." caption="A quantum neural network in QAL 9000 with a classical optimizer in LUMI.
-Credit: Dr. Miroslav dobsicek" %}
+Credit: Dr. Miroslav Dobsicek" %}

 Before the demo, a neural network was encoded into the quantum processor.
 LUMI ran a classical optimization loop which adjusted the weights in the neural network during the training phase.